tulip-control/gr1c/README.rst

   current STATE; each is on a separate line, with termination indicated by a final line of "---".

-sysnext STATE1 STATE2ENV
+sysnext STATE1 STATE2ENV GOALMODE
-  list of possible next valuations of system variables, given current STATE1 and environment move STATE2ENV from that state; each is on a separate line, with termination indicated by a final line of "---".
+  list of possible next valuations of system variables that are consistent with progression of a winning strategy that currently has goal index GOALMODE, given current STATE1 and environment move STATE2ENV from that state; each is on a separate line, with termination indicated by a final line of "---".

+sysnexta STATE1 STATE2ENV
+  list of possible next valuations of system variables regardless of whether the resulting next state would be consistent with any winning strategy, given current STATE1 and environment move STATE2ENV from that state.

 restrict STATE1 STATE2
   remove the edge from STATE1 to STATE2, if present.